cloudamqp/terraform-provider-cloudamqp/docs/resources/plugin_community.md

 `terraform import cloudamqp_plugin.<resource_name> <plugin_name>,<instance_id>`

-## Skip on destroy
+## Enable faster instance destroy

-When running `terraform destroy`, this resource will try to uninstall the managed community plugin before deleting `cloudamqp_instance`.
+When running `terraform destroy` this resource will try to uninstall the managed community plugin before deleting `cloudamqp_instance`.
 This is not necessary since the servers will be deleted.

-Set `skip_on_destroy` provider configuration to skip this.
+Set `enable_faster_instance_destroy` to ***true***  in the provider configuration to skip this.